ozcodex/siritie/ideas.md

 - elaborate a guide for myself
 - Ceramic Watering Can
 - Ceramic tea Pot?
-- remove alignament tool
 - improved seed extractor?
 - roasted iron powder to red painting
 - remove search bar in gui
-- change hammerig block, make it require firing sticks
+- change hammerig block recipe, make it require firing sticks
 - Turn bones into bonemeal
 - Mixing bucket crafted in the chopping block
 - cooking pot with oil converts unkooked food in its own cooked version